 Question: I have tried to buy groceries 3 times and been turned down 3 times by Telecheck.
 I called Telecheck from my bank they, said write smaller checks.
 I did once and that was turned down.
 I am so frustrated.
 What can I do to get a check through for food from Meijers and Walmart.

-Answer: When a merchant such as a grocery store submits your check through Telecheck, it is analyzed and reviewed for evidence of unpaid checks, fraud and other factors that present a red flag for merchants.
+When a merchant submits your check through Telecheck, it’s analyzed and reviewed for evidence of unpaid checks, fraud and other factors that present red flags for merchants.

-Telecheck may return a code “3” back to the merchant, signaling the transaction contains a significant level of risk markers.
+Telecheck may return a code “3” back to the merchant, alerting the transaction contains a significant level of risk markers.
 This may occur even if you have sufficient funds in your account.
-Telecheck does not determine the balance of your account; it only analyzes the level of risk of a transaction.
+Telecheck does not determine the balance of your account; it only analyzes the level of risk the transaction presents.

 According to Teleheck, “For any decline, you should have received a written notice providing information about the decline, including how and where to receive more detailed information. “ You have a right to know what is prohibiting merchants from accepting your check.

 Common reasons for a check being declined by Telecheck

 1. Too many risk factors.
 The transaction carried other risk indicators.
 Basically once the transaction was analyzed; it had several characteristics that made it look risky.

 2. Insufficient information in your file.
 You write very few checks which in and of itself makes you a risk factor; meaning they do not have sufficient information on you to make a decision to accept your check.

 3. Fraud.
 At some time you may have reported fraud to your bank or the police.
 A report of fraud about your bank account, even if you made the report yourself, may cause your checks to be declined in Telecheck.
 For instance, your check book was stolen and you reported a range of check numbers to the bank so they would know not to honor those check numbers.
 A fraud report to your bank may have been submitted to Telecheck also.